Community Engagement & Enrichment

 One of the goals of the Voyage Health and Wellbeing Committee is to equip residents in the area with the certification/training in CPR, Stop the Bleed, AED, and First aid, as well as access to the appropriate resources in cases of emergencies.
-The committee received sponsorship from NHRMC to train and educate at least 60 residents starting in January 2020.
+The committee received sponsorship from NHRMC to train and educate at least 60 residents.
 The training will occur throughout the year and last 3 hours each.

 Public Access Defibrillation (PAD): Numerous scientific studies have proven that rapid defibrillation is the single most important factor affecting survival from sudden cardiac arrest in adults.
 Yet, the most socioeconomically deprived communities had the highest incidence of out of hospital cardiac arrests, and the least availability of AEDs.
 This provides an impetus for targeted AED placement in areas of higher deprivation (Bridget, et al. 2019).
 Compared to people who live in predominantly white neighborhoods, those who live in predominantly black areas are much less likely to receive CPR or defibrillation from a bystander when their heart suddenly stops.